dsaidgovsg/spark-k8s-addons/README.md

 The Spark K8s Docker images are built using
 [this repository](https://github.com/dsaidgovsg/spark-k8s).

 Note that the images for Spark version below 3.4.0 here are Debian based because of how the official script generates the Spark-Kubernetes images.
-For Spark version above 3.4.0, Ubuntu base images are generated instead based on the official script.
+For Spark version above 3.4.0, Ubuntu-based images are generated instead based on the official script.

 ## How to build